 - 3. Minimum Level of Evidence Sufficient to Establish a Challenge: The challenge portal will verify that the address provided can be found in the Fabric and is a BSL.
-The challenge portal will confirm that the challenged service is listed in the National - Broadband Map and meets the definition of reliable broadband service.
+The challenge portal will confirm that the challenged service is listed in the National Broadband Map and meets the definition of reliable broadband service.
 [The challenge will confirm that the email address is reachable by sending a confirmation message to the listed contact email.]
 For scanned images, the challenge portal will determine whether the quality is sufficient to enable optical character recognition (OCR).
 For availability challenges, the state will manually verify that the evidence submitted falls within the categories stated in the NTIA BEAD Challenge Process Policy Notice and the document is unredacted and dated. - a.
 Timeline: Challengers will have 30 calendar days to submit a challenge from the time the initial list of unserved and underserved locations, community anchor institutions, and existing enforceable commitments are posted.
-This period would occur during the 1st Quarter of 2024. - 4.
+This period is estimated to occur from April 1st through April 30th, 2024. - 4.
 Rebuttal Phase: Only the challenged service provider may rebut the reclassification of a location or area with evidence, causing the location or locations to enter the "disputed" state.
 If a challenge that meets the minimum level of evidence is not rebutted, the challenge is substantiated.
 A provider may also agree with the challenge and thus transition the location to the "sustained" state.
 Providers must regularly check the challenge portal notification method (e.g., email) for notifications of submitted challenges. - a.
 Timeline: Providers will have 30 calendar days from notification of a challenge to provide rebuttal information to the state.
-The rebuttal period begins once the provider is notified of the challenge, and thus may occur concurrently with the challenge phase, 2nd Quarter of 2024. - 5.
+The rebuttal period begins once the provider is notified of the challenge, and thus may occur concurrently with the challenge phase, estimated to be May 1st through May 30th, 2024. - 5.
 Final Determination Phase: During the Final Determination phase, the state will make the final determination of the classification of the location, either declaring the challenge "sustained" or "rejected." - a.
 Timeline: Following intake of challenge rebuttals, the state will make a final challenge determination within 30 calendar days of the termination of the challenge rebuttal.
 Reviews will occur on a rolling basis, as challenges and rebuttals are received.
-This period would occur during the 1st or 2nd Quarters of 2024.
+This period is estimated to occur from May 30th through June 30th, 2024.